DNS

 On asking strangers for directions

 DNS determines where my devices go asking for directions on their way about the internet.
-My DNS setup thus has impacts upon my security, safety and convenience.
-My default DNS from my ISP is subject to AFAICT the highly criticised within which your local council gets to know where you are browsing.
+My DNS setup thus impacts my security, safety, and convenience.
+My default DNS from my ISP is subject to AFAICT the highly criticised policy, within which your local council gets to know where you are browsing.

-1. I might like a DNS services that does not record where I browse, so that I am less easily tracked and profiled by corporate interest or nascent police states etc. One way to fix this is with a VPN, but if I don’t want that overhead, I can also specifically encrypt my DNS queries to a supported DNS server.
+- I might like a DNS service that does not record where I browse, so that I am less easily tracked and profiled by corporate interest or nascent police states etc. One way to fix this is with a VPN, but if I don’t want that overhead, I can also specifically encrypt my DNS queries to a supported DNS server.

-2. I might like a DNS server that does not spoof sites.
-For example, when I work in Indonesia if I try to visit videos from vimeo, I cannot do so without DNS hacks because otherwise I am redirected to a site which tells me that vimeo is pornographic (!).
-In China I understand this tactic is one way they enforce the great firewall.
-One way around this is DNSSEC, which does guarantee authenticity.
+- I might like a DNS server that does not spoof sites.
+For example, when I work in Indonesia if I try to visit videos from Vimeo, I cannot do so without DNS hacks because otherwise I am redirected to a site which tells me that Vimeo is pornographic (!).
+In China, I understand this tactic is one way they enforce the great firewall.
+One way around this is DNSSEC, which guarantees authenticity.

-3. Contrariwaise, I might like a DNS service that is deliberately broken and will simply not work for malevolent sites such as malware distributors and advertisers, because filtering this myself is becoming difficult with some browsers.
-Some people maintain their own blocklists, but I am sometimes happy to entrust a third party DNS provider with this power if they seem trustworthy.
+- Contrariwise, I might like a DNS service that is deliberately broken and will simply not work for malevolent sites such as malware distributors and advertisers, because filtering this myself is becoming difficult with some browsers.
+Some people maintain their own blocklists, but I am sometimes happy to entrust a third-party DNS provider with this power if they seem trustworthy.

-Update: see DNS Privacy a site which has more information than you could possibly want about the privacy details, or the IEEE overview.
+Update: see DNS Privacy, a site which has more information than one could possibly want about the privacy details, or the IEEE overview.

 1 Alternate DNS servers